Jada Pinkett Smith

-Early life
+Early life and education

 Born in Baltimore, Maryland, Jada Koren Pinkett was named after her mother's favorite soap opera actress, Jada Rowland.
 She is of Jamaican and Bajan descent on her mother's side and African-American descent on her father's side.
 Her parents are Adrienne Banfield-Norris, the head nurse of a Baltimore inner-city clinic, and Robsol Pinkett Jr., who ran a construction company.
-Banfield-Norris became pregnant in high school; the couple married but divorced after several months.
-Pinkett was raised by her mother and grandmother, Marion Martin Banfield, a Jamaican-born social worker.
+Banfield-Norris became pregnant in high school, and the couple married but divorced after several months.

+Pinkett's mother was a heroin addict.
+Thus, Pinkett was raised by her mother and grandmother, Marion Martin Banfield, a Jamaican-born social worker who was married to Gilbert Banfield, a family medicine physician.
 "My grandmother was a doer who wanted to create a better community and add beauty to the world," she said.
 Banfield noticed her granddaughter's passion for the performing arts and enrolled her in piano, tap dance, and ballet lessons.

+During elementary school, Pinkett got to know Josh Charles.
+She also participated in TWIGs ("To Work In Gaining Skills"), a free after-school program for 2nd-8th grade Baltimore City children offered by the Baltimore School for the Arts.
+The program is competitive; students must audition and only a few hundred are accepted each year.
+TWIGs is also often a stepping stone for additional arts training; about half of the entering class of Baltimore School for the Arts are TWIGs alumni.

-Pinkett attended the Baltimore School for the Arts, where she met and became close friends with her classmate, rapper Tupac Shakur.
-When Pinkett met Shakur, she was a drug dealer.
-Her mother had been a heroin addict.
-She majored in dance and theatre and graduated in 1989.
-After graduation, she spent a year at the North Carolina School of the Arts.
+Pinkett attended the Baltimore School for the Arts, where she studied acting and dance.
+While at BSA, she met and became close friends with classmate and rapper Tupac Shakur.
+She also reunited with her friend, Josh Charles.
+Pinkett graduated in 1989.
+Pinkett has admitted she was not the best student in high school, and frequently showed up late.
+Pinkett has remained an active alumnus of BSA.

+She was raised in the Pimlico/Arlington neighborhood in a home on Price Avenue.
+Growing up, she hung out in the neighborhoods of Coldspring and Dolfield.
+As a teen, she went to clubs including Cignel, Odell's Nightclub, and Godfrey's Famous Ballroom.
+She has also publicly admitted selling drugs in the Cherry Hill neighborhood.
+After graduation from BSA, Pinkett spent a year at the North Carolina School of the Arts.
+She was a drama major.